Pryor Creek, Oklahoma: Education

+The majority of the city is in the Pryor Public Schools school district.
+A portion is in the Osage Public School elementary school district.

 Pryor Creek Public Schools includes one early childhood center, three primary schools, one junior high school, one senior high school, a performing arts auditorium and a basketball arena.

 Pryor is the location of the administrative office and one of the four campuses of Northeast Tech, a vocational and technical school.
 The Pryor campus has approximately 400 students.
+Pryor's school colors were changed in 2025 to black and blue.
+Prior to 2025 they were the blue and gold tigers.

 Rogers State University has a branch campus in Pryor.
 The Rogers State University Pryor campus is the only university serving the Pryor and Mayes County area, and on average more than 350 students attend the campus each semester.

 Pryor Creek is also home to Pryor Beauty College.